Jacoab/DelayCrusher/README.md

 cp -r build/DelayCrusher_artefacts/Release/VST3/DelayCrusher.vst3 ~/Library/Audio/Plug-Ins/VST3/
 ```

-After installation, the plugin will be available in any VST3-compatible DAW on macOS.
+After installation, the plugin will be available in any VST3-compatible DAW.
 You may need to re-scan the plugin directory in your DAW.